gparx/design-portfolio/docs/assignments/A02/index.md

 # 2b.
 Truss Member Cross-Section Design

+The truss members needed enough cross-sectional area to withstand the maximum calculated internal force without yielding.
+My general thought process was to make its form rectangular/square to simplify things.
+Safety factor, yield strength all must be accounted for here.

 ## 2b.i.
 Knowns and Unknowns

+We know our member lengths, member forces, density of the metal, the safety factor, the maximum force and the yield strength.
+What we need to solve for is the minimum area and the weight associated with the truss.

 <img width="1134" height="751" alt="Screenshot 2026-09-02 202650" src="https://github.com/user-attachments/assets/72a10cfd-866d-4e11-ba68-f90460b79cc8" />

 ## 2b.ii.
 Symbolic Cross-Sectional Area Calculation

+Using our stress equation we can symbolically solve for he minimum area with some substitutions and relationships between the allowable stress and normal stress.

 <img width="825" height="491" alt="Screenshot 2026-09-02 202756" src="https://github.com/user-attachments/assets/03c331fd-1d90-4e73-a6a1-ac1976c459be" />